 - Return to your static web app in the Azure portal.

 - Select the link under the URL label.
-Your website will load in a new tab.
+Your website loads in a new tab.

 Clean up resources

 If you're not going to continue to use this application, you can delete the Azure Static Web Apps instance and all the associated services by removing the resource group.

 - Select the static-web-apps-gitlab resource group from the Overview section.

 - Select Delete resource group at the top of the resource group Overview.